Colds and allergies are the most common causes of rhinitis.

 Treatment of vasomotor rhinitis is by trial and error and is not always satisfactory.
 If inflammation of the sinus is not severe, treatment is aimed at relieving symptoms.
 Avoiding smoke and irritants and using a humidified central heating system or vaporizer to increase humidity may be beneficial.
 Nasal corticosteroid and antihistamine sprays sometimes help.
 Nasal decongestant sprays should not be used.
 However, decongestants taken by mouth may be used for a few days at a time when symptoms are worst.

-Rhinitis medicamentosa, also known as rebound congestion, is severe nasal congestion caused by the overuse (over 3 or 4 days of continuous use) of decongestant nasal sprays and drops (not from steroidal sprays).
-Treatment is by discontinuing the drug that is causing the condition and using a saline nasal spray.
+Rhinitis medicamentosa, also known as rebound congestion, is severe nasal congestion caused by the overuse (over 3 days of continuous use) of decongestant nasal sprays and drops (not from steroidal sprays).
+Treatment is by discontinuing the medication that is causing the condition and using a saline nasal spray.
 Corticosteroid nasal spray may also be used if needed.